michsethowusu/twi-id/README.md

 To train on new data (e.g., for another language):

-1. Prepare a `train.csv` with the columns and labels as in the training data in the data folder.
+1. Prepare a `training-data.csv` with the columns and labels as in the training data in the data folder.

 2. Run the training script:
     ```bash